RainbowMiner/RainbowMiner/README.md

 - MemoryClockBoost: in MHz, set to "*", if you do not want this to be changed
 - CoreClockBoost: in MHz, set to "*", if you do not want this to be changed
 - LockVoltagePoint: in µV set to "*", if you do not want this to be changed or "0", if voltagePoint should be unlocked
+- PreCmd/PreCmdArguments: define a command to be executed before the miner starts.
+PreCmd is the path to the binary, PreCmdArguments are optional arguments for that command.
+- PostCmd/PostCmdArguments: define a command to be executed after the miner has finished.
+PostCmd is the path to the binary, PostCmdArguments are optional arguments for that command.

 Note the last entry: "Profile-GPU#02"
 Imagine a rig with multiple GTX1070 from the same manufacturer, except GPU#02, which is from a different manufacturer.
 This one GPU might need slightly different overclocking for Profile2.